LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/04_RAG_Evaluation/04_01_Introduction_to_RAG_Evaluation.md

 This feteches external context from the vector database.

 If the retriever makes mistakes, those mistakes will carry over to the generator.
-So, essential that the retrieved sources are relevant to the user's query.
-A good basiss of evaluation is how effective the retrieval is.
+The retrieved sources must be relevant to the user's query.

-You need a way to measure how closely the retrieved context matches what the user is asking about.
+So, You need a way to measure how closely the retrieved context matches what the user is asking about.

 ### **🤖 Generation component**